Domestic Ducks

 • the bird alert and active with no sign of lameness

 It is not easy keeping a duck area dry due to their messy habits.
 Common problems include internal parasites, so it is important to use the licensed Flubenvet at least twice a year.
-Wounds from excessive drake activity affect the neck, head and eye.
+Wounds from excessive drake activity affect the neck, head and eye of females.
 Handling on a regular basis (the same way as chickens) will keep you informed as to their body condition.
 Ducks are not generally vaccinated.

 Ducks can have lice (dust with louse powder and keep the bird(s) off the water for 12 hours) and may be affected by red mite, see chicken parasite section.